 Why Bank with Genesis?

 In September 2021 Genesis Bank received regulatory concurrence to be designated as a Minority Depository Institution (“MDI”).
 MDIs serve a vital role of promoting the economic viability of minority and under-served communities.
-Of the 4,978 commercial banks and savings institutions insured by the FDIC, only 142 were designated as MDIs as of March 31, 2021.
+Of the nearly 4,800 banks and savings institutions insured by the FDIC, only 144 were designated as MDIs as of October 24, 2022.
 Genesis is the first MDI established within the Bank’s target markets (Los Angeles, Orange, Riverside, and San Bernardino Counties) since 2008 and is only the second diverse, multi-racial MDI in the country.

 The name Genesis originates from the Book of Genesis, thereby providing a deep historical meaning.
 Genesis, by definition, is a new beginning, birth, or creation, which resonates deeply with the Bank’s founders.
 The Bank represents a new beginning, birth, and growth of a uniquely different organization with a forward-thinking mindset.
 Genesis Bank launches at a critically important time, different than any other, blazing a new path forward to our clients and our local economy.